opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/handler.rst

 Valid class definitions for Java handlers
 -----------------------------------------
 To simplify handler configuration and validate the method signature at compile time the ``opentelekomcloud-functiongraph-java-core`` library defines following interface:

 * :github_repo_master:`com.opentelekomcloud.services.functiongraph.runtime.core.RequestHandler <opentelekomcloud-functiongraph-java-core/src/main/java/com/opentelekomcloud/services/functiongraph/runtime/core/RequestHandler.java>`

 The RequestHandler interface is a generic type that takes two parameters:

 * the ``input`` type and
 * the ``output`` type.

 Both types must be Java objects.
 In this example, our FGEventHandler class implements ``RequestHandler<FGEventHandler.EventData, String>``.

+The:
-The input type is ``EventData`` defined within the class, and the output type is ``String``.
+* input type is ``EventData`` defined within the class, and
+* output type is ``String``.

 .. code-block:: java